 I will admit this particular post gave me some trouble.
-I have had the research, recipe tested and photos taken for about two months now but every time I have tried to write the post I go blank.
+I have had the research, recipe tested and photos were taken for about two months now but every time I have tried to write the post I go blank.
 I am finally glad to have this done and posted!

 Tomato soup cake is not a cake I grew up with.
 I actually never heard of it until I was already an adult and to be quite honest my first taste of this cake was while testing recipes for this post.
-Though when complying a list of old recipes I wanted to research for this blog I knew this interesting cake had to make the list.
+Though when complying with a list of old recipes I wanted to research for this blog I knew this interesting cake had to make the list.

 Who and where was Tomato Soup Cake created?

 We have the 1920s to thank for the recipe that we know as Tomato Soup Cake.
-The recipe was created by the Campbell’s Soup Company to use with their condensed tomato soup.
-According to the Campbell’s Soup website, the first recipe appeared in an undated cookbook probably from 1920s or possibly the 1930s.
+The recipe was created by Campbell’s Soup Company to use with their condensed tomato soup.
+According to the Campbell’s Soup website, the first recipe appeared in an undated cookbook probably from the 1920s or possibly the 1930s.
 Later in the 1950s/1960s when boxed cake mixes came to be popular, we finally have the recipe that many now know.

 What ingredients are in Tomato Soup Cake?

-A postwar recipe was most decidedly made with a boxed spice cake mix and baked in two layers and frosted with either homemade or store bought frosting.
+A postwar recipe was most decidedly made with a boxed spice cake mix and baked in two layers and frosted with either homemade or store-bought frosting.
 Some recipes did experiment with other flavors of boxed cake mix (chocolate was a little popular) but most liked the spice cake combination.

 When was Tomato Soup Cake popular?